•

 This topic focuses on the following question: How can an individual act optimally in a field of action with high (change) speed over a long period of time?

 He investigated this and similar questions in the context of his doctoral studies.
-In order to obtain meaningful data, experts from the fields of action sports and aviation were interviewed qualitatively and their statements were systematized.
-The abstract of this work can be found below.
-If you are interested in the complete publication, please contact me.
+In order to obtain meaningful data, experts from the fields of sports and aviation were interviewed qualitatively and their statements were systematized.

 During the data collection process of his doctoral studies, interviews with speed experts were conducted, which may be of interest to a wider, less scientifically interested audience.
 Two such field reports have been published in the "Journal of Excellence", University of Ottawa in Canada.